 Don't: Lots of these!
 Don't sweep or clean house for two days, or you'll sweep away all the accumulated good luck.
 Ditto for hair and clothes washing.
 Don't speak unlucky words (say "death" and you'll be sorry!).
 Don't eat porridge (brings poverty).
 More No's: crying children, broken dishes, knives, black or white clothing, no hospital visits, and no borrowing or lending money.
 And don't give any one a clock or a mirror.
 Whew!
 Fortunately, after a couple of days, you can go back to normal and it won't affect the entire year.

-If any generalizations can be made, financial issues will be dominant this coming year, and events can move quickly.
-Also, it's not usually a great year for those born under that year's sign (monkey years: 1920, 1932, 1944, 1956, 1968, 1980, 1992, 2004).
-For better luck, wear a red item given you by an older relative.
+But for even better luck, wear a red item given you by an older relative.
 Or just ignore the whole thing and enjoy the festivities!

 Check out the best places to watch the parade, with photos.